 Application Command Filter

-Prevents application command execution by returning an error object to the command executor.
+Prevents application command execution by returning an error object to the command executor, before which you must acknowledge the interaction.

 Filters run when an application command is about to be executed, i.e., after the permissions/rate limits... were checked.